jrgns/invoice-factory/Readme.md

 ## Editing

-Online diting of the various properties can easily be achieved in two steps.
+Online editing of the various properties can easily be achieved in two steps.

 Firstly, uncomment (or add) the following JavaScript: